Welcome to the World of Opera!

 Please click the link below to view and download the lesson plans:

-Online registration for the Don Carlo dress rehearsal on November 14th has closed.
-However, we may have had some tickets returned to us.
-Please contact our Artistic Administrator, James Hampton, at firstname.lastname@example.org for additional information.
+Online registration for the Tosca dress rehearsal on January 28th will be available Wednesday, January 8th.
+Please contact our Artistic Administrator, James Hampton, at email@example.com or Executive Assistant Erin Hanson at firstname.lastname@example.org for additional information.

 The Pagliacci Project was a new collaboration between Austin Lyric Opera and the Butler Opera Center at the University of Texas that provided live performances of Act II from Leoncavallo’s Pagliacci in various public venues around Austin.
 Performed in English, with minimal sets and costumes, this project provided graduate voice students with performance experience while bringing the art form to the community.
 The Pagliacci Project appeared at popular public venues such as clubs, shopping malls and outdoor street festivals and raised public awareness for Austin Lyric Opera’s fully-staged production of Pagliacci in the fall of 2012.
 All performances were free to the general public.